-Beautifully caramelized Baked Ham with Pineapple Brown Sugar Glaze for the holidays or Sunday supper.
-Feeds a crowd and takes only minutes of hands on prep time.
+Beautifully caramelized Baked Ham with Pineapple Brown Sugar Glaze for Easter or Sunday supper.
+Feeds a crowd.
+Only minutes of hands on time.

 Easter is a very important holiday in Christendom.
 Here in the US, it usually coincides with Spring Break and families gather together for the celebration.
 With so many under one roof, preparing foods that feed a crowd makes sense.
 This Baked Ham with Pineapple Brown Sugar Glaze makes an impressive main dish and takes only minutes of hands on preparation time.

 Slow Cooker vs Baked

 Ham is a much look forward dish at our home.
 So far, I have shared two slow cooker versions on this blog.
 These slow cooker hams are great.
 They are always moist and delicious.
 You simply set it and forget it.
 If you are busy with other dishes, slow cooker ham is the way to go.